 If you click an alarm's severity icon, a popup for acknowledging or clearing that alarm is displayed.
-If you click the message or any other column in the row, a vmMonitor Dashboard displaying information pertaining to the corresponding object appears.
+If you click the message or any other column in the row, you are provided with a popup menu.
+From the popup menu, you can choose to view either a vmExplorer Dashboard or a vmMonitor Dashboard for the corresponding object.

-For more detailed information about the Alarms List View, see the chapter titled Interacting with vFoglight in the vFoglight User Guide.
+For more information about the Alarms List View, see the chapter titled "Interacting with the Cartridge for VMware" in the vFoglight Cartridge for VMware User Guide.